 - The financial aspects of adoption will depend on the agency you choose for the process.
 If you choose a private adoption agency, you may have to pay more in terms of adoption fee and other expenses compared with any public agencies in your state/country.
 Prepare to pay more if you are adopting a child who is a foreign national.

 - Your financial expenses can increase if you are paying for the expenses of the birth mother’s hospital/medical bills.
 Your actual expenses will depend on your specific situation.
-You will also have to pay the fees of the attorney and any other miscellaneous expenses you might incur during the adoption process .
+You will also have to pay attorney fees and any other miscellaneous expenses you might incur during the adoption process .

 2. Legal Challenges: